 - Ground Slam leaves an imprint of the Riot Games Fist on the ground. :D

 Unstoppable Force (R): Undoubtedly Malphite's strongest ability, and arguably the best initiation spell in the game, Unstoppable Force is a long-ranged dash that knocks up and damages enemies at a target location.
 Use this ability to initiate team fights, ganks and tower dives, or to simply win a close 1v1 fight.
 Once you hit level 6, your lane presence and zone will get a lot larger in lane because of this ability.
 If you keep your enemy low, you can completely starve them of farm and/or suddenly charge them and pick up the kill, even if they're under their tower.
 Having Flash off cooldown will effectively double your zone.

 - Unstoppable Force's missile speed increases with Malphite's movement speed, so casting Seismic Shard before you ult will make the ability a bit harder to dodge.

-- The knockup component of Unstoppable Force isn't reduced by tenacity and can't be removed by Cleanse, Quicksilver Sash or Mikael's Crucible.
+- The knockup component of Unstoppable Force isn't reduced by tenacity and can't be removed by Cleanse, Quicksilver Sash or Mikael's Blessing.
 You only have to worry about it being dodged or blocked by a spell shield like Banshee's Veil.